Historic Landmark Preservation Commission

 The Waco Historic Landmark Preservation Commission created the Preservation Excellence Awards program in the spring of 2005 to increase the community’s awareness of the importance of historic preservation to the City of Waco through recognition of outstanding efforts by individuals, businesses, private institutions, and public entities.

 The Preservation Excellence Awards program is the only one of its kind in McLennan County.
 The first ceremony took place on September 14, 2005 at the Madison Cooper House.
-Since its establishment, awards have been presented to local preservationist annually.
+Since its establishment, awards have been presented to local preservationists annually.

 Preservation Excellence Awards and locally designated historic landmarks differ in their intent.
 The Preservation Excellence Awards are intended to encourage, praise and thank local property owners and citizens for their commitment to historic preservation.